espressif/esp-idf/docs/en/api-guides/jtag-debugging/tips-and-quirks.rst

 * ``set remote hardware-watchpoint-limit {IDF_TARGET_SOC_CPU_WATCHPOINTS_NUM}`` — Restrict GDB to using available hardware watchpoints supported by the chip, {IDF_TARGET_SOC_CPU_WATCHPOINTS_NUM} for {IDF_TARGET_NAME}.
 For more information see https://sourceware.org/gdb/onlinedocs/gdb/Remote-Configuration.html.
 * ``mon reset halt`` — reset the chip and keep the CPUs halted
-* ``flushregs`` — monitor (``mon``) command can not inform GDB that the target state has changed.
+* ``maintenance flush register-cache`` — monitor (``mon``) command can not inform GDB that the target state has changed.
 GDB will assume that whatever stack the target had before ``mon reset halt`` will still be valid.
-In fact, after reset the target state will change, and executing ``flushregs`` is a way to force GDB to get new state from the target.
+In fact, after reset the target state will change, and executing ``maintenance flush register-cache`` is a way to force GDB to get new state from the target.
 * ``thb app_main`` — insert a temporary hardware breakpoint at ``app_main``, put here another function name if required
 * ``c`` — resume the program.
 It will then stop at breakpoint inserted at ``app_main``.